ayrna/orca/doc/orca-tutorial-2.md

 SVR Accuracy: 0.678571
 SVR MAE: 0.392857
 ```
-The object info also contains the projection values, where, in this case, are the real values without being rounded:
+The object info also contains the projection values, which, in this case, are the real values without being rounded:
 ```MATLAB
 >> info.projectedTest